Kutbayin Art Movement: Reviving Lost Philippine Heritage

 The Visionary Fusion of Ancient Philippine Art Forms

-The Kutbayin Art Movement is a groundbreaking artistic genre pioneered by renowned Filipino American artist Fred DeAsis.
+The Kutbayin Art Movement is a groundbreaking artistic genre pioneered by renowned Filipino American artist Fred DeAsis, PhD.
 It masterfully fuses two nearly lost cultural traditions—Kutkut, an intricate pre-colonial art form, and Baybayin, the ancient indigenous script of the Philippines—into a visually stunning and historically rich contemporary art style.

 Kutkut and Baybayin: The Lost Arts Reborn